Cycle for Survival: History

 Cycle for Survival was founded by Jennifer Goodman Linn and her husband, David Linn.
 In 2004, Jen was diagnosed with MFH sarcoma, a rare cancer, and began treatment at Memorial Sloan Kettering Cancer Center (MSK).
 After her cancer went into remission, she and Dave wanted to fight back and support the doctors and researchers at MSK.

 In 2007, they held the first-ever event, originally named "Spin4Survival", in Equinox Columbus Circle to raise money for rare cancer research.
 Despite Jen's cancer returning, they held two successful events and in 2009, MSK became the owner and operator and Equinox became the founding partner of what it is known today as Cycle for Survival.
 Jen lost her battle to cancer in 2011 at the age of 40.
-After her passing, MSK dedicated a lab to recognize her critical role in the advancement of rare cancer research, named "The Jennifer Goodman Linn Laboratory of New Drug Development in Sarcoma and Rare Cancers".
+After she died MSK named a lab "The Jennifer Goodman Linn Laboratory of New Drug Development in Sarcoma and Rare Cancers".

 At the heart of the movement is a series of indoor team cycling events that take place across the country.